mrdandelion6/Learn-to-Code/topics/operating-systems/notes.md

 - a queue of waiting threads

-### locks
+### locks / mutexes

-locks are another synchronization primitive. they are similiar to a binary semaphore.
+locks are another synchronization primitive. they are similiar to a binary semaphore. the only difference is that locks are "owned" by the thread that acquires them, whereas semaphores are not owned by any thread. so a semaphore can be released by any thread, but a lock can only be released by the thread that acquired it.

+we also call locks **mutexes**. this stands for "mutual exclusion".

 #### test and set
 the **test and set** instruction is an atomic instruction that sets a register to 1 and returns the previous value of the register.